tobiasfremming/tobiasfremming/README.md

   - Member of **Cogito NTNU**, where I have contributed to **TutorAI**, and currently work on **CrawlAI**.
   - I currently serve as project leader at **CrawlAI**, in **Cogito NTNU**, where we are developing a stystem to teach agents to walk using the genetic algorythm NEAT.
   - I am a member at **Hackerspace NTNU** as a part of the **game development** team.
+  - Software developer at TutorAI startup project.
 - **🏦 Education:**
-  - I'm a informatics student at **NTNU Trondheim** .
+  - I'm a 3rd year informatics student at **NTNU Trondheim**.
 - **📖 Currently Reading:** _Design Patterns: Elements of Reusable Object-Oriented Software_ by gang of four.
-- **💬 Let's Talk About:** I'm passionate about producing clean code, software architecture, design patterns and AI.
+- **💬 Let's Talk About:** I'm passionate about producing clean code, software architecture, Computer Graphics, and AI, especially bio-inpired AI.
 Let's exchange insights!

 <h2> 🧑‍💻 Tech I work on: </h2>